Human Genome Project: History

 The $3 billion project was formally founded in 1990 by the US Department of Energy and the National Institutes of Health, and was expected to take 15 years.
-In addition to the United States, the international consortium comprised geneticists in the United Kingdom, France, Australia, China, and a myriad of other spontaneous relationships.
+In addition to the United States, the international consortium comprised geneticists in the United Kingdom, France, Australia, China, and myriad other spontaneous relationships.
 The project ended up costing less than expected, at about $2.7 billion (equivalent to about $5 billion in 2021).
 Most of the genome was mapped over a two-year span.

 Two technologies enabled the project: gene mapping and DNA sequencing.
 The gene mapping technique of restriction fragment length polymorphism (RFLP) arose from the search for the location of the breast cancer gene by Mark Skolnick of the University of Utah, which began in 1974.
 Seeing a linkage marker for the gene, in collaboration with David Botstein, Ray White and Ron Davis conceived of a way to construct a genetic linkage map of the human genome.
 This enabled scientists to launch the larger human genome effort.

 Because of widespread international cooperation and advances in the field of genomics (especially in sequence analysis), as well as parallel advances in computing technology, a 'rough draft' of the genome was finished in 2000 (announced jointly by US President Bill Clinton and British Prime Minister Tony Blair on 26 June 2000).
 This first available rough draft assembly of the genome was completed by the Genome Bioinformatics Group at the University of California, Santa Cruz, primarily led by then-graduate student Jim Kent and his advisor David Haussler.
 Ongoing sequencing led to the announcement of the essentially complete genome on 14 April 2003, two years earlier than planned.
 In May 2006, another milestone was passed on the way to completion of the project when the sequence of the very last chromosome was published in Nature.

 The various institutions, companies, and laboratories which participated in the Human Genome Project are listed below, according to the NIH: